AyeshaIrshad1337/Prepare-Data-Exploration/README.md

 + Decide what data to use
 + How much data to collect
 + Select the right datatype
+## How the data will be collected
+Decide if you will collect the data using your own resources or receive (and possibly purchase it) from another party.
+Data that you collect yourself is called first-party data.
+## Data sources
+If you don’t collect the data using your own resources, you might get data from second-party or third-party data providers.
+Second-party data is collected directly by another group and then sold.
+Third-party data is sold by a provider that didn’t collect the data themselves.
+Third-party data might come from a number of different sources.
 ### First-party data
 ``
 Data collected by an individual or group by using their own reference.